-Like any other online gigs on a freelance website, you can choose to do various small tasks with TaskRabbit, offline.
-TaskRabbit has many small gigs like moving, personal assistant, handyman, yard work, etc.
+Unlike most other online gigs on a freelance website, you can choose to do various small tasks with TaskRabbit, offline.
+TaskRabbit has many small gigs like helping people move, being a personal assistant, working as a handyman, doing yard work, etc.

-It is an exclusive job board that has internships, freelance opportunities, entry-level jobs, etc. Though it is not an exclusive freelance site, it has many freelance gigs mainly geared towards students.
+It is an exclusive job board that has internships, freelance opportunities, entry-level jobs, etc. Though it is not an exclusive freelance site, it has many freelance gigs mainly geared toward students.

 Gigster is more focused on niche IT areas like data scientists, software engineers, product managers, etc. It’s a freelance marketplace for people who are interested in software.
 Gigster is an excellent choice if you are just starting in your software career.

-Another freelance marketplace which is a lot like Fiverr with many gigs listed.
+Zeerk is another freelance marketplace that is a lot like Fiverr with many gigs listed.
 The process to register is straightforward; you need to create your profile and list all the details of the services you want to provide.
 There are many micro jobs listed on this website, so this is a good option if you’re going to start with random tasks.

-Founded in 2005, Clickworker is one of the websites that has been around for a long time in micro-jobs.
-If you want to freelance for small gigs like taking photos, make mystery visits, basic research, app testing, etc., then you can choose this website.
+Founded in 2005, Clickworker has been around for a long time in the micro jobs industry.
+If you want to freelance by doing small gigs like taking photos, making mystery shopping visits, doing basic research, testing apps, etc., then you can choose this website.

-Just register online and fill up your details.
+Just register online and fill out your details.
 You have to go through a short assessment, after which you can select your jobs.

-goLance is another excellent addition to your freelancing websites.
-It has a lot of good reviews from freelancers for faster payments and fewer fees.
+goLance is another excellent addition to your list of freelancing websites.
+It has a lot of good reviews from freelancers for faster payments and lower fees.
 With more than 500,000 registered on the site, it is a fast-growing marketplace.

 You need to sign up and go through some tests to prove your expertise.
 Once you find a project suitable for you, you can reach out to the client.
 With only 7.5% flat fees, goLance is perfect for beginner freelancers.

-This freelance marketplace has many tech-related freelance gigs.
-They take freelancers from all over the world, and signing up is a rigorous process.
-Their screening is a five-step process, passing which you will get invited to join the Crossover Marketplace.
+Crossover has many tech-related freelance gigs.
+It takes freelancers from all over the world, and signing up is a rigorous process.
+Its screening is a five-step process, and after passing the process, you will get invited to join the Crossover Marketplace.

-As a ‘Provider’ in Experfy marketplace, you will go through a stringent screening process to land their projects.
-They have both fixed and hourly projects in the long term and short term options.
+As a “Provider” in the Experfy marketplace, you will go through a stringent screening process to land its projects.
+It has both fixed and hourly projects with long-term and short-term options.
 Experfy charges a 20% commission.

-As the website states, ‘Bark is the Amazon of services.’
-They have many services listed on their website, from gardening to accounting.
-They have a more customized approach for your services.
+As the website states, “Bark is the Amazon of services.”
+It has many services listed on its website, from gardening to accounting.
+It offers a more customized approach for your services.

 Once you register as a Professional, you can create your profile, and Bark sends you leads.
-Though they charge a small fee for introducing the customers, they provide a lot of features.
+Though it charges a small fee for introducing the customers, it provides a lot of features.

 Skyword is more for creatives like photographers, writers, videographers, etc. You can create your Contributor profile, link your social media, and start with your projects.
 With many prominent clients and good-paying projects, Skyword is one of the best choices for landing freelance jobs.